Does Cinnamon Come From a Tree? Complete Guide to Cinnamon Sources and Types

 Table of Contents

-Let’s start at the beginning.
-Cinnamon is a spice made from the inner bark of several trees from the Cinnamomum family.
-It’s known for its distinctive flavor, warm color, and aromatic scent.
-Used for centuries in both cooking and medicine, cinnamon isn’t synthetic — it’s 100% natural (when pure), and yes — it comes from a tree.
+Let's start with the basics.
+Cinnamon is a spice made from the inner bark of trees in the Cinnamomum family.
+It's known for its distinctive flavor, warm color, and aromatic scent.
+Used for centuries in both cooking and medicine, cinnamon isn't synthetic—it's 100% natural (when pure), and yes—it comes from a tree.
+According to the U.S. Food and Drug Administration (FDA), cinnamon is derived exclusively from tree bark, with no synthetic processes involved.

 Cinnamon tree with peeling bark

-Now, before you imagine Santa’s elves harvesting cinnamon from snowy conifers, let’s clarify — the trees we’re talking about are tropical.
+Before you imagine Santa's elves harvesting cinnamon from snowy conifers, let's clarify—the trees we're talking about are tropical.
 They grow in warm climates like Sri Lanka, India, Indonesia, and other parts of Southeast Asia.

 So, is cinnamon from a tree?
 The short answer is yes!
 There are two primary types of cinnamon-bearing trees: